prathikshetty2002/Social-Crypt/README.md

 📰 **Sentiment Analysis**: Measures the sentiment of entities mentioned in articles, providing a balanced view of the information being presented.

+📝 **Text Analytics**: To understand about the content on the article and understanding in an analytical way like summarization, most word used like word cloud, etc.

+🕵️ **Propaganda Identification**: Useful to identify whether the content/information present in the news article/blog or any string url contains any propoganda and also provides the score with yes and no labels.

+🧐 **Hate Speech Detection**: The hate speech is identified with the help of hate_speech_eng and classify into the classes like **Acceptable, Inapproproiate, offensive, voilet.**

 ⚠️ **Unrevealing Misinformation**:  Helping users identify unreliable sources by detecting and flagging misleading or inaccurate information.

 🤖 **Bot Activity Detection**: Identifies coordinated clusters of bots and automatons, providing insight into potential manipulation and disinformation campaigns.

-📝 **Text Analytics**: To understand about the content on the article and understanding in an analytical way like summarization, most word used like word cloud, etc.

-📱 **Social Media Presence**: Explores the presence of the same information present on the social media like twitter and other metadata associated with it like like, share, top user retweeting it the most, etc. Also, will be exploring the timeline of the same article shared on social media.
+📱 **Social Media Presence**: Explores the presence of the same information present on the social media like twitter and other metadata associated with it like like, share, top user retweeting it the most, etc.

 🌐 **Real-Time Twitter Analytics**: Url or the string provided for the news article/blog is identified on the social media and the activity performed by different user and the sentiment of the people tweeting with the same link is provided by social crypt.

 #️⃣ **Associated Presence**: To understand the associated hashtags or other information with the blog and also the top users sharing the content.

 ⚙️**Easy-to-Use Interface**: User-friendly interface, making it accessible and intuitive for users of all levels.
 Only putting the URL of the blog and the application will generate the whole analytical report.